System Design Space

 Читать обзор

-In a complex frontend product, application architecture defines not only code structure, but also how independently teams can move, how quickly screens load, and where the public contracts between interface areas actually live.
+In a complex frontend product, application architecture defines not only code structure, but also how independently teams can move, how quickly screens load, and where public contracts between interface areas actually live.

 Architectural frame